-Yangon is the major city in Myanmar; until 2006 it was the capital city, until the seat of government was moved to Nay Pyi Taw.
-However, Yangon remains the most important commercial city and most tourists will begin and end their journey in Yangon.
+Yangon is the major city in Myanmar; until 2006 it was the capital city and then the seat of government was moved to Nay Pyi Taw.
+Yangon remains the most important commercial city and most tourists will begin and end their journey in Yangon.

 A place where modernity meets tradition – the energy in Yangon is palpable.
 It is a bustling and dynamic city undergoing rapid development.
 Busy streets are lined with food vendors at all times of day, and tasting different flavors of the street food will the be a highlight of any trip to Yangon.